Chefchaouen - Morocco's Mystical Blue Pearl

 We left Chefchaouen for Ceuta, but instead of the bus, we took a taxi for ease and time-saving.

 After a short negotiation, the price came down to fifty euros.
-Considering the distance it was reasonable.
+Considering the distance, it was reasonable.

-The taxi drove us smoothly and as agreed as close to Ceuta as possible.
+The taxi drove us smoothly and, as agreed, as close to Ceuta as possible.

 We were left only a short walk across the border to the Spanish side.